recursively/recursively.github.io/source/_posts/Secure-Coding-Practice-Injection.md

 ---
 title: Secure Coding Practice - Injection
 date: 2020-10-15 09:16:20
-categories: []
+categories: SCP
-tags: [Injection, SQL injection, Secure coding]
+tags: [Injection, SQL injection, SCP]
-keywords: [Injection, SQL injection, Secure coding]
+keywords: [Injection, SQL injection, SCP]
-description: This is about secure coding during development.
+description: This series is about secure coding during development.
 The OWASP TOP 10 is our guide to define vulnerability type.
-For this part, it will focus on the mitigation of injection problem.
+For this part, it will focus on the vulnerable points and the mitigation of injection problems.
 ---
 ## Overview
 Injection flaws, such as SQL, NoSQL, OS, and LDAP injection, occur when untrusted data is sent to an interpreter as part of a command or query.
 The attacker’s hostile data can trick the interpreter into executing unintended commands or accessing data without proper authorization.

-## SQL Injection
+## SQL injection
 The most common example acount the injection problem is SQL injection.
 Here we're gonna discuss the vulnerable code and mitigation for different coding languages.

 ### Go